-I have about 80 different passwords, but I don't have any problem remembering them.
+I have over 100 different passwords, but I don't have any problem remembering them.
 I don't write them down or use any sort of password manager.
 I came up with a system that enables me to remember my passwords.
 It works for me, so I'm sharing the technique in case anyone else thinks it might be helpful.

 With my system, you only have to remember two things.

 - Your "core" password.

 Second, pick a scheme based on the website's domain name.
 The scheme will be used to supplement your core password.
 As a simple example, you could look at the last 3 characters of the site's domain, add one letter to each (this is actually an encryption technique called "ROT1"), and append this to your core password.
 So, for the site "www.verizonwireless.com", we see the last 3 characters of the domain are "ess".
 Therefore the 3 additional characters would be "ftt" and your final password becomes kM92ax43ftt.

 For sprint.com, your final password is kM92ax43jou.

 For att.com, your final password is kM92ax43buu.